rohit12crj/Study-Notes/Jenkins/notes.md

 ---

-✅ How do you integrate Git Vault with Jenkins?
+✅ How do you integrate Git with Jenkins?

 ---